-As a business again you many want to agree the periods with stakeholders as to which ones you want to standardise.
+As a business again you many want to agree the periods with key stakeholders as to which ones you want to standardise.

 Depending on your CRM systems any auto-reminders are something which can be scripted and tested and capture the automated renewal reminder emails.

 If you have a contract management system for suppliers, this can also be set up to automate an email reminder to the team as to when a contract is coming up for renewal allowing you time to discuss this within the business.

-If the contracts renewal you are working on is planned for it allows you to then to focus on getting internal finance, stakeholder approvals.
+If the contracts renewal you are working on is planned for it allows you to then to focus on getting internal finance or other key stakeholders approval.
 Then the business case be also be created and presented for final approval near to the time when renewal is due.

 What is the contract renewal strategy?

 Do you have a business senior leadership objective aligned as part of the renewals strategy?
 If yes, then see whether this can be aligned to contracts renewals throughout the year.
 Where there is no strategy in place consider what can be created with the senior leadership buy-in.